Ghost spectral function from the spectral Dyson-Schwinger equation: Results

 As is well-known, the need to extend the aforementioned propagators to the complex plane stems from the fact that the momentum $P$ of the bound-state in question must satisfy $P^2=-{M}^2$, where ${M}$ is the corresponding mass.
 This condition is typically implemented by introducing the rest-frame parametrization $P = {M} (0,0,0,\mathrm{i})$ (see, \eg,~\cite{Sanchis-Alepuz:2015tha}).
 Invariably, this complexifies the arguments of $G_A(q_{\pm})$ and $G_c(q_{\pm})$ in the BSE of~\Cref{fig:BSE}, since $q^2_{\pm} = \left|q \right|^2 - {M}^2/4 \pm \mathrm{i}\left|q\right| {M} $.

 These considerations motivate the computation of the dressing function $1/Z_c(p)$ in the entire complex plane.
 To that end, we employ the KL representation of \labelcref{eq:spec_rep_dressing}, utilising the $\rho_c(\lambda)$ found above, and setting \mbox{$ \imag p= {\mathrm Re}\, \omega + \mathrm{i}\, {\mathrm Im} \,\omega$}.
 The results of this computation are shown in \Cref{fig:ghost_spec_dress_comp_plane}.
-Another analysis of Yang-Mills theory in the complex plane via DSEs, and in particular the ghost dressing function, has been performed in~\cite{Fischer:2020xnb}.
-The results for the ghost spectral function agree well qualitatively with our results, in particular in view of the different approximations.
-Moreover, the gluon propagators in~\cite{Fischer:2020xnb} exhibit complex conjugate poles, and their strength and position varies greatly under small changes in the vertex corrections.
-In turn, such poles are absent in the reconstruction of the gluon spectral function in \cite{Cyrol:2018xeq}, which assumes a KL representation, as outlined in~\Cref{sec:GluonSpec}.